 I’m sure you know what I’m talking about.
 We’ve all been there.

 What you experienced in that moment is the result of what I call “taste drift”.

 It’s caused by a somewhat counterintuitive part of psychoacoustics: the fact that humans are really bad at remembering sound accurately.

 And if you’re not aware of these idiosyncrasies of your hearing apparatus and how they affect your mixing, it can really hurt your ability to create mixes that translate.

 So this week I’ve collected three unconscious mistakes that you are making that keep you from trusting your room.

 How to get everything out of your room and speakers.

 Enter your name and email below to get the FREE Acoustics Insider

 Home Studio Treatment Framework

-5 steps to systematically treat your room and get it to translate.
+5 steps to systematically take your room from empty to fully treated and get it to translate.